 An Era of Change

 Economic turbulence and political crises across the globe during the 1970s and 80s sparked significant cultural highs and lows.
-Public protests, marches and strikes are seen as catalysts for the emergence of new musical genres such as punk, heavy metal, funk and disco.
 But amidst the unrest of both decades, there were glimpses of growth and progress, with Concorde making its first transatlantic flight and the London skyline changing thanks to notable architectural developments.
 Tanner Krolle are asked to design and produce bespoke luggage for Aston Martin's V8 model, cementing their place as the brand of choice for the discerning traveller.

 Loyal Supporters of the Brand

 There have been countless notable Tanner Krolle customers over the years, many of whom have been revered across the world as leading icons of style.
-With intense travel schedules and busy lifestyles in the limelight, they turned to Tanner Krolle to create leather goods that are beautiful, timeless and durable.
 Jackie Onassis, Cary Grant, Sir Sterling Moss and Diana Princess of Wales were all fans of the brand, as was the late Princess Margaret, who commissioned many items during her lifetime, including gifts for her sister, HM The Queen.
 Sir David Attenborough is still using his treasured luggage since it was gifted to him on his 21st birthday – a great testament to the quality of workmanship at Tanner Krolle.

 Tabitha Simmons Joins the Brand

 In December 2020 Tanner Krolle announces Tabitha Simmons as Creative Director, heralding a new chapter for Britain’s most exquisite and last independent luxury brand.